alok8409/project2/README.md

 # local project
-this was created from local system.
+this was created by santhala.